adorsys/keycloak-ssi-deployment/Readme.md

 }
 ```

-- You can assign multiple credential types to a client by including multiple client scopes.
+- A client can request multiple credential types by being assigned the corresponding client scopes.
 - The `oid4vci.enabled` attribute is required for the client to be recognized as eligible to request Verifiable Credentials via OID4VCI.

 **Migration Note:**

 - Remove all realm-level VC configuration (such as `verifiable-credentials-config.json`).
-- Remove any credential builder configuration.
+- Remove any credential builder configuration, as it is loaded automatically by Keycloak.
 - Define all credential types as client scopes in `client-scope-config.json`.
 - Assign client scopes to clients as needed.